German Language course at Indian Institute of Foreign languages….!!!!!

 -understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc.

--deal with most situations likely to arise whilst travelling in an area where the language is spoken
+-deal with most situations likely to arise whilst traveling in an area where the language is spoken

--produce simple connected text on topics which are familiar or of personal interest
+-produce simple connected text on topics that are familiar or of personal interest

 -describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans